-To insert a 3.5-inch diskette, hold the diskette with the label facing up and insert the end with the protective slide first as shown in the following illustration.
+Press the device bay release button to lower the device bay.
+See "Accessing the diskette drive and CD drive" on page 20.
+To insert a diskette, hold the diskette with the label facing up and insert the end with the protective slide first as shown in the following illustration.
 Push the diskette into the diskette drive until the diskette clicks into place.